V4Fire/Client/src/components/super/i-block/mods/README.md

 #### getRootMod

-Returns a value of the specified root application element modifier.
+Returns the value of the specified modifier for the root element of the application.
-The method uses the component `globalName` prop if it's provided.
-Otherwise, the `componentName` property.
+The method uses the component's `globalName` prop if provided, otherwise it uses the `componentName` property.
-Notice that the method returns a normalized value.
+Note that the method returns the normalized value of the modifier.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';